-But like any catastrophic change event, Covid-19 has given businesses the scope to reshape almost institutionalized industries.
-By force they’ve had to consider remote workplace technology and implement necessary data protection measures.
+But like any catastrophic change event, COVID-19 has given businesses the scope to reshape almost institutionalised industries.
+By force they’ve had to consider a remote workplace and implement necessary data protection measures.

 To prevent these businesses from falling back into old habits, there is measurable data that showcases the benefits of what they probably always assumed was a radical approach.